Tsardines/computer-crafter/README.md

     - Brief welcome message with info. about where to get started
   - 3x3 grid of the parts, each one with a picture
   - Footer:
-    - Brief bio about me
+    - Brief info about me
     - Links to useful websites
       - http://www.logicalincrements.com/
       - https://www.productchart.com/monitors/